analuhaas/MMC/MMC_documentation/stack_openloop_noCVB_test_tutorial.md

 ## Executing the tutorial Stack test

-13. Get the correct test code using “MMC arm – with CVB”  button.
+13. Get the correct test code using “MMC arm – no CVB”  button.
 14. Optional: Change the test parameters to have a more specific test:

   a.
 In code: NLM frequency, number of modules.